wyrde/wyrde-comfyui-workflows/basics/token-random-example/README.md

 # Using Tokens for Random Values

-Makes extensive use of [WAS nodes.](https://github.com/WASasquatch/was-node-suite-comfyui)
+Makes use of [WAS nodes.](https://github.com/WASasquatch/was-node-suite-comfyui) and omar's [QoL nodes](https://github.com/omar92/ComfyUI-QualityOfLifeSuit_Omar92)
-* Install WAS suit and avoid a mess of red boxes.
+* The WAS nodes are necessary for this example
+* The omar "Text _O" nodes can be removed, they're notes and instructions.
+* The omar latent upscale by factor nodes can be replaced with any latent upscale.

 <img src="./token random values example.png" align="middle" width="90%">